SPINAL HEMATOMA

 Surgical Treatment:

-The surgical intervention may be necessary for symptomatic or progressive spinal hematomas that are causing significant neurological impairment.
+Doctors may use a surgical intervention for symptomatic or progressive spinal hematomas that cause significant neurological impairment.
 Surgical options may include:

 - Hematoma Evacuation: Surgical removal of the hematoma to decompress the spinal cord and relieve pressure on neural structures.

-- Decompressive Surgery: In cases of severe spinal cord compression, laminectomy or laminoplasty may be performed to create additional space within the spinal canal.
+- Decompressive Surgery: In cases of severe spinal cord compression, surgeons may perform a laminectomy or a laminoplasty.
+This procedure will create additional space within the spinal canal.

 - Hemostasis: Surgical techniques to control bleeding and achieve hemostasis, including electrocautery, hemostatic agents, or vessel ligation.